 These are the foods that are included on the Paleo Autoimmune Protocol.

-Antelope, Bear, Beef, Bison, Buffalo, Boar, Caribou, Chicken, Deer, Dove, Duck, Elk, Goat, Goose, Grouse, Guinea Hen, Hare, Kangaroo, Lamb, Moose, Mutton, Ostrich, Pheasant, Pig, Pork, Quail, Rabbit, Sheep, Turkey, Venison
+Antelope, Bear, Beef, Bison, Buffalo, Boar, Caribou, Chicken, Cricket, Deer, Dove, Duck, Elk, Goat, Goose, Grouse, Guinea Hen, Hare, Kangaroo, Lamb, Moose, Mutton, Ostrich, Pheasant, Pig, Pork, Quail, Rabbit, Sheep, Turkey, Venison

 If possible, try to get pastured, grass-fed, organic, or wild.
 I know this doesn't always. fit in with everyone's budget, but do your best and don't sweat it if you can't afford pastured meats.
 You'll still heal with conventional meats, but opt for lean cuts and cut off any fat as that is where the toxins tend to reside.